 The masking of an input means that its state (high / low) can be evaluated via the interface.
-Further information can be found in the relevant section of the document "Command reference".
 Further information can be found in the relevant section of the document "Command Reference".

 • Switching behaviour:

 A selection can be made for each input and output whether it switches with rising or falling edge: